What a “shared operational picture” actually means

 3. Every role, one view

-Patrol, command, tactical teams, investigations, and leadership all operate from the same information — each with the access appropriate to their role.
+Patrol, command, tactical teams, investigations, and leadership all operate from the same information, each with the access appropriate to their role.
+This is the key to how the patrol to SWAT handoff works without rebuilding the picture from scratch.

 Why it changes outcomes

-When the picture is shared and live, decisions are made on what’s happening — not on what someone remembers or relayed.
-Containment reflects reality.
-Tactical plans build on current intel.
-Investigations start with context instead of catching up.
+When the picture is shared and live, decisions are made on what's happening, not on what someone remembers or relayed.
+Containment reflects reality, tactical plans build on current intel, and investigations start with context instead of catching up.
 The incident is run from one truth.

 BabbarOps is an independent commercial product and is not affiliated with or endorsed by any law enforcement agency.